Start by sending your landlord a free demand letter.Write Demand Letter

 What can my landlord legally deduct from my security deposit?

-There are a few things that New York City security deposit law allows your landlord to deduct from your security deposit.
+There are a few items that New York security deposit law allows your landlord to deduct from your security deposit.
 Here is a list of what your landlord can deduct from your security deposit:

 Non-payment of rent